 Why I Love This Recipe

 - Tasty.
-It is sweet and addictive with incredible flavor.
+Homemade English toffee is sweet with the most incredible flavor.
 It’s the perfect gift any time of year just like my old fashioned hard candy!

 Find the full printable recipe with specific measurements below.

-- Butter: Unsalted butter works best.
+- Butter: Salted butter works best.
 I like to chop it up until cubes before adding to the pan so that it melts quicker and more evenly.

 - White sugar: White granulated sugar is best for this recipe.